tollfu/ML-health-analysis/README.md

 ![AUC Curve - Decision Tree](images/dt2.png)

 The confusion matrix shows that around 87% of results are correctly predicted using this model.
 It is important to note that we have an imbalanced dataset where the majority of individuals report good/better health.
-In this case, accuracy is not the best measure for model performance. we have to introduce the ROC-AUC curve as a more robust indicator.
+In this case, accuracy is not the best measure for model performance, we have to introduce the ROC-AUC curve as a more robust indicator.

 ### Random Forest